Protect Yourself From Hepatitis A When Traveling

 - The United States.

 - Western Europe and the Scandinavian countries (Norway, Sweden, and Finland).

 Talk to your doctor before visiting any other areas.

-If you plan to travel to a part of the world where sanitation is poor or where hepatitis A is a known problem, see your doctor about receiving the hepatitis A vaccine (What is a PDF document?), immunoglobulin (IG), or the combination hepatitis A and B vaccine.
+If you plan to travel to a part of the world where sanitation is poor or where hepatitis A is a known problem, see your doctor about receiving the hepatitis A vaccine or the combination hepatitis A and B vaccine.
 (Risk of hepatitis B increases if you go to a high-risk country frequently or stay for a long time.)

 When traveling in an area where hepatitis A is a known problem or where water quality is questionable: